Marlette Lake | Moderate | 9 miles RT | Dogs OK

 Five Lakes is a great hike inside Granite Chief Wilderness, with the first 1 mile+ a steady ascent with great views of Alpine Meadows (be sure to stop and look back).
 Trailhead 1.8 miles up Alpine Meadows Road from Hwy.
 89 on the right side across from the intersection with Deer Park Drive.
 Look for a well-worn path leading to the trail (designated by a large brown kiosk).
 Dogs prohibited during fawning season for deer.

 Ride the Aerial Tram to High Camp, elev.
 8,200’, and choose from a variety of trails (with maps available from Guest Services or online).
 Climb to the weathered buttresses atop Squaw Peak, visit the historic Watson Monument at Emigrant Peak or meander through the meadows covered with wildflowers, and enjoy the panoramic views afforded from Squaw’s spacious upper mountain.
 Dogs must be leashed while riding the Aerial Tram and inside any buildings or facilities at High Camp.
 Aerial Tram ticket required; check schedule in advance.
-Tram closed for the season.
+Tram opens May 22.
 TART

 This is a short, self-guided nature loop offering a half-hour walk with informational signs along the way that explain how glacial action carved and polished the surface landscape.
 Take Interstate 80 West from Truckee to the Castle Peak/Boreal Ridge Road exit.
 Follow signs to the Tahoe National Forest Trailhead.